-Principles of Management I (Prerequisite: Junior standing) Survey course
+Principles of Management I

 (Prerequisite: Junior standing) Survey course examines key aspects of organizations and their management - dynamic environments, organization design and structure, roles/functions of managers, managing technology and change, global management, and alternative types of organizations.
 This course examines the expanding role of the manager from planning, organizing, controlling and directing, to the knowledge and skills involved in managing and working with a diverse workforce.